VarunKilledar/VehicleParkingApp/README.md

 Chirage Johi
 Divyansh Parmar
-This application is also been hosted on EC2 and Amazon S3 Bucket The Elastic IP Provided soon......
+This application is also been hosted on EC2 and Amazon S3 Bucket The Elastic IP Provided soon.......

 Have a Nice Day .. :-) 📧 😃😃😃😃